 Over time we believe revalidation will improve the care you receive from doctors, and will mean that you are safer when you receive treatment from them.

-Revalidation will do this because of the link we have made between our core guidance for doctors, Good medical practice, and the appraisals they receive from their employer.
-This means that doctors are regularly checked against the professional standards that we set and that you expect your doctor to meet.
+The link between our core guidance for doctors, Good medical practice, and doctors’ appraisals means that doctors are regularly checked against the professional standards that we set and that you expect your doctor to meet.

-A better system of appraisals for doctors will also help their employers to take action to deal with any concerns about their practice sooner than may happen now.
+A stronger system of appraisals for doctors means action to deal with any concerns about their practice can be taken more quickly.

-We believe you have an important role to play in the appraisal and revalidation of doctors.
+We believe patients have an important role to play in the appraisal and revalidation of doctors.
 You will have an opportunity to do so by providing feedback about their practice.

-Some doctors already ask their patients for feedback about their practice.
-Now that revalidation has begun, all doctors will have to do this regularly.
+Before revalidation was introduced, some doctors were already asking their patients for feedback about their practice.
+Now that revalidation has begun, all doctors have to do this regularly.